judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 In my mind, "fellowship" was something for academics or students.
 I had never been to Egypt and had no idea about Egyptian business, politics, or culture. *Certainly I couldn't be qualified, right?* **Wrong.**

 Turns out that one of the qualifications was a *lack of experience* in Egypt.
 So I applied, was accepted, and then spent a month traveling with an incredible group of people around Egypt and the United States.
 We met with leaders in government, education, religion, business, and more.
-You can read my notes [here]({{ site.url }}/shafik-gabr-2015-fellowship-notes/).
+You can read my notes [here](/shafik-gabr-2015-fellowship-notes/).

 As of this writing, I am still working to write about my experiences in Egypt, but when I get that done, you will find those posts as part of my [Egyptian Travel Guide]({{ site.irl }}/egypt/).
 In the meantime, here is a photo of me on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht, on which we are standing.

-{% cloudinary /assets/images/2020/02/showing-up-by-applying.jpeg alt="" caption="Judson on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht" %}
+{% cloudinary /assets/images/2020/02/showing-up-by-applying.jpeg caption="Judson on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht" %}

 ### 2. Invitation

 The United States Peace Corps operates in countries where they have been invited to do so.
 Likewise, Peace Corps Volunteers are invited to serve in their country of (eventual) service.
 Though joining the Peace Corps does begin with an application (you really can't get away from those things...) in the end you are invited to serve in specific capacity and location.

 I was invited to apply, and I am so glad that I accepted that invitation.
 6-months later I had my boots on the ground in Kyrgyzstan.
-I established a [really strong legacy]({{ site.url }}/my-peace-corps-legacy/) with my work in Kyrgyzstan as a Peace Corps Volunteer.
+I established a [really strong legacy](/my-peace-corps-legacy/) with my work in Kyrgyzstan as a Peace Corps Volunteer.

 Not only was this the most rewarding 27-months of my life, but the work I did there in establishing an online network for journalists in rural areas, [kyrgyzmedia.kg](http://kyrgyzmedia.kg/), has gone on to enable a national association of Community Media and has changed the capacity of rural communities to have their voice heard all around the world.

-{% cloudinary /assets/images/2020/02/showing-up-by-invitation.jpeg alt="" caption="Peace Corps Volunteers with US Ambassador Pamela Spratlen at the US Embassy in Bishkek." %}
+{% cloudinary /assets/images/2020/02/showing-up-by-invitation.jpeg caption="Peace Corps Volunteers with US Ambassador Pamela Spratlen at the US Embassy in Bishkek." %}

 ### 3. Random Chance